 When to Travel?

-Argentina has a temperate climate similar to the United States and Europe.
-The western border is marked by the towering Andes, the center is made up by vast plains and, to the south, Patagonia is almost in Antarctica..
+Argentina has a temperate climate similar to that of the United States and Europe.
+The western border is marked by the towering Andes, the center is made up of vast plains, and to the south, Patagonia is almost in Antarctica.

 When planning a trip to Argentina, it is important to determine which regions of the countries will be visited during your trip.
-The seasons in Argentina are reversed so there is great skiing in August and outdoor grilling in Christmas.
+The seasons in Argentina are reversed so August is a great time for skiing, and Christmas is perfect for outdoor grilling.

-Buenos Aires is always temperate but May through August can be chilly and wet, and November through March may be pretty warm, with occasional rain storm during the heat of the afternoon.
+Buenos Aires is generally temperate, but May through August can be chilly and wet, and November through March may be pretty warm, with the occasional storm during the heat of the afternoon.

 Northern Argentina, which is primarily a desert, may be visited throughout the year.
-During the southern summer the region may receive more showers but temperatures are pleasant to warm, throughout the year.
-When traveling to Northern Argentina, keep in mind that the temperatures drop significantly at night throughout the year so some warm clothing is recommended in the evenings.
+During the southern summer, the region may receive more showers, but temperatures are relatively pleasant and warm throughout the year.
+When traveling to Northern Argentina, keep in mind that the temperatures drop significantly at night, so some warm clothing is recommended in the evenings.

 Bariloche & the Lake District:

-The city of Bariloche was founded next to the very cold-water Lake of Nahuel Huapi.
+The city of Bariloche was founded next to the frigid Lake of Nahuel Huapi.
 Similar to the US’ Great Lakes Regions, the climate in the Lake Districts tends to vary significantly between seasons.
-While the summer boasts long days (with up to 16 hours of daylight), and offers warm and sunny days ideal for exploring the beautiful country-side; the winter comes along with shorter and cold days with abundant snowfall, making the region one of the best places in the world for July & August skiing.
+While the summer boasts long days (with up to 16 hours of daylight) and offers warm and sunny days ideal for exploring the beautiful country-side.
+On the other hand, winter comprises shorter and cold days with abundant snowfall, making the region one of the best places in the world for July & August skiing.
 The fall and spring are transition seasons with a mix of sunny and rainy days.

 El Calafate & Southern Patagonia

 Summer is pleasant and tends to be dry.
-Days are long (up to 17 hours of daylight) providing a great opportunities to see more for a less of a time.
+Days are long (up to 17 hours of daylight) providing a great opportunity to see more in a shorter amount of time.
 However it is also windy, so a windbreaker is a recommended packing item, as well as multi-layer clothes.
 Winters usually stay just below freezing but the winds pick up and make the touring & sightseeing very difficult.

 Ushuaia & Tierra del Fuego

-Capital of Argentina and the most sophisticated town in Latin America, Buenos Aires is crisscrossed with broad boulevards, dotted with plazas and is the closest thing to Paris outside of France.
-At the heart of the city, since colonial times, is the Plaza de Mayo, site of the Casa Rosada, official residence of the Presidents of Argentina and of the National Cathedral, burial place of Jose de San Martin, Father of Argentine independence.
-The Colon Opera House, on Cerrito St., covers a whole city block and has hosted some of the world´s greatest artists.
+The capital of Argentina and perhaps the most sophisticated city in Latin America, Buenos Aires is crisscrossed with broad boulevards, dotted with plazas and is the closest thing to Paris outside of France.
+At the heart of the city, since colonial times, is the Plaza de Mayo, site of the Casa Rosada, the official residence of the Presidents of Argentina and of the National Cathedral, burial place of Jose de San Martin, Father of Argentine independence.
+The Colon Opera House on Cerrito St. covers a whole city block and has hosted some of the world´s greatest artists.
 Calle Lavalle, the town´s movie and theater Mecca, and Avenida 9 de Julio, said to be the world's widest, is crowned by a stunning obelisk commemorating the city’s 400th anniversary.
-Things get rocking around 10:00 p.m. or later at the discos, dance clubs and tango palaces.
+Things get rocking around 10:00 p.m. or later at the discos, dance clubs, and tango palaces.
 Set aside at least three days for the sidewalk cafes and swank boutiques, but be sure to save some time for a City Tour or a visit to a country hacienda for a typical “gaucho fiesta.”
 The city´s hundreds of hotels span the gap from old-world luxury to efficient and thrifty.

 One of the largest and most impressive waterfalls in the world, it is higher than Niagara and four times wider.
 It is shared by Argentina and Brazil, and the debate goes on about which side is the most spectacular.
-Another plus for Iguazu is that it is set in a multi-national park surrounded by orchids, exotic birds and the most colorful butterflies.
+Even better, it is set in a multi-national park surrounded by orchids, exotic birds, and the most colorful butterflies.
 Get there by direct daily flights from Buenos Aires (1 hr.
 40min.).
 Day trips and overnights are also available.

 Northwest - Salta & Jujuy

 Set in a strikingly beautiful hilly region, historic Salta is an elegant little colonial city founded in 1582 and graced with a wonderful old cathedral and many colonial buildings.
-Neighboring Jujuy, with its classical Spanish architecture, was founded in 1565 and lies only about 60 miles away along a winding mountain road known as La Cornisa.
+Neighboring Jujuy, with its classical Spanish architecture, was founded in 1565 and lies only about 60 miles away, located along a winding mountain road known as La Cornisa.
 Jujuy is also an excellent excursion from Buenos Aires.
 Cafayate, in the Andean foothills, is a fine base from which to visit the desert and the curious rock formations with their amazing colors.
 The local population is largely autochthonous and colorful ethnic costumes abound.
-The usual excursion from Buenos Aires starts in either Salta or Jujuy, includes a visit to Cafayate and winds up in the other city.
+The usual excursion from Buenos Aires starts either in Salta or Jujuy, including a visit to Cafayate and then eventually winds up in the other city.

 Northern Patagonia - Bariloche